matpiwowarski/Artificial-Intelligence/N_Queens_problem/N_Queens_problem/Models/NQueensProblem/Documentation.md

 **How does this work?**

-1. Randomly move 1 queen
+1. Randomly move 1 queen.
-2. If heuristic result of state after move is better: save it
+2. If heuristic result of state after move is better: save it.
 3. If heuristic result of state after move is worse or equal:

   a) Calculate `probability of accetance`: min(1,e^(h/T);